 It’s difficult to imagine that Dubai was once a deserted land.
 With all the developments that have taken place since the 70s, the landscape is hardly recognizable.
-To this day, the city is constantly shifting, and it’s its constant state of transformation that inspired Gulf Photo Plus and its long-time collaborator Warehouse421’s latest exhibition, entitled Architecture of Loneliness.
+To this day, the city is constantly shifting, and it’s its constant state of transformation that inspired Gulf Photo Plus and its long-time collaborator Warehouse421’s exhibition, entitled Architecture of Loneliness.

 Together, the two galleries co-curated the showcase, bringing together bodies of work exploring the UAE’s urban landscapes, and how they shape the experiences of those living through all of the nation’s transformations.